What is Total Mobility? How does it assist? What if I lose my card? What is not covered by the scheme?

 Total Mobility is not intended to be a substitute for transport services that are the responsibility of:

-- Other government agencies such as the Ministry of Education, which is responsible for all school-related travel.
+- Other government agencies such as the Ministry of Education, which is responsible for school-related travel.

-- While your vouchers can be used to get you to and from work, any travel during the course of your work is the responsibility of your employer and vouchers cannot be used.
+- While your card can be used to get you to and from work, any travel during the course of your work is the responsibility of your employer and your swipe card cannot be used.